 Read the Wix Help Article on How To Manage Roles & Permissions

-Cloudflare is a bit more complex than the others, but Cloudflare caters to developers and IT.
-So it makes sense.
-Security is of utmost concern to Cloudflare.
+Cloudflare is a bit more complex than the others, but it caters to developers and IT professionals, which makes sense considering its robust features.
+Security is of utmost concern to Cloudflare, and features like restricting DNS updates and user roles help to keep your domains secure.

 Steps to Add an Account Member: